 During the All-Russian Field Day 2022, in the Kaliningrad region on 29 July 2022, Russia’s Agriculture Minister, Dmitry Patrushev, said that farmers would purchase 5 million tonnes nutrient this year and that the application rate would be 60 kg nutrient/ha.
 The Minister also noted that purchases of mineral fertilizers need to be increased to 8 million tonnes nutrient by 2030.

-PhosAgro (Moscow Exchange, LSE: PHOR), one of the world’s leading producers of phosphate-based fertilizers, announces that the Analytical Credit Rating Agen...
+PhosAgro (Moscow Exchange, LSE: PHOR), one of the world’s leading producers of phosphate-based fertilizers, successfully completed the book build on 24 June...

-The Board of Directors of PhosAgro (Moscow Exchange, LSE: PHOR), one of the world’s leading producers of phosphate-based fertilizers, has scheduled the Comp...
+Moscow – The shareholders of PJSC PhosAgro (Moscow Exchange, LSE: PHOR), one of the world’s leading vertically integrated phosphate-based fertilizer produce...